"What’s the return on investment (ROI) for this intranet?”

-Analytics to show usage are typically where people start.
-Analytics provide unbiased observations of how employees are actually using your intranet.
-However, they do not give you an understanding of why they return, which areas of the intranet are useful, and where your employees are getting frustrated.
+However, as useful as analytics are, they do not give you an understanding of why users return, which areas of the intranet are useful, and where your employees are getting frustrated.

-So while, a dollar value ROI for your intranet may be challenging to prove, it isn’t the only thing worth measuring.
+So while an intranet ROI may be worth pursuing, it isn’t the only thing worth measuring.
 It’s equally, if not more important, to measure the actual impact of your intranet.

-When creating an intranet evaluation survey it’s important to be clear on the survey’s purpose.
-Use questions that link to the intranet’s value proposition while keeping the survey short.
-You don’t need to gather feedback on every feature of the intranet, but rather on the impact it is having on employees’ work.
+Be clear on your survey's purpose.
+Use questions that link to the intranet's value proposition while keeping the survey short.
+You don't need to gather feedback on every feature of the intranet, but rather on the impact it is having on employees' work.

 These are the factors your survey should aim to measure and should be at the core of your survey questions.